Getting Rid of Negative Voices In Our Heads32 comments

 The new me:

-- I am intelligent; I am innocent; I am worthy; I am empathetic; I am intuitive; I am caring; I am loving; I am giving; I am thoughtful; I am kind; I am generous; I am spiritual; I am God’s beautiful child; I am worthy of being loved and cared for; I love all of God’s creatures; I deserve to not be used and taken for granted; I am a man but with many feminine characteristics – for example I comfort my granddaughter when she cries, I hold my wife in my arms and let her cry on my shoulder when she is sad.
-I am still able to care for my adult children.
-I bring home flowers or a loving card for no reason at all.
-I write love letters to my wife, I nurture my students.
+- I am intelligent; I am innocent; worthy; empathetic; intuitive; caring; loving; giving; thoughtful; kind; generous; spiritual; God’s beautiful child; worthy of being loved and cared for; I love all of God’s creatures; I deserve to not be used and taken for granted; Even though I am a man I have many feminine characteristics – for example I comfort my granddaughter when she cries, I hold my wife in my arms and let her cry on my shoulder when she is sad.
+I am still able to care for my adult children, bring home flowers or a loving card for no reason at all, write love letters to my wife, and nurture my students.

 One of my students made a big mistake (not unforgivable) while working for another area.
 She was never trained to do the job for which she made the mistake.
 That supervisor told me he needed to fire her which would mean she couldn’t work for me either.

 I very strongly stood up for her not backing down an inch.
 It turned out she was only given a reprimand as a result of my objections.
 The next day her mother passed away and I also discovered her father was dying of cancer.
 I was able to point out to the other supervisor that you never know what another person is going through and what would have happened if she was fired while trying to take care of her father and then her mother died unexpectedly.

 I take care of, love, our animals.
 This I am proud of, I have stayed with all of our animals over the years and held them when it was necessary to put them to sleep helping them to pass over and grieved for them. — It’s important that I’m heard and respected. — I am learning it’s OK to be vulnerable and show emotions. — I am able to bring comfort and hope to others who have been sexually assaulted.